-In maths we aim to instil a love of maths and a love of challenge!
+In maths we aim to instill a love of maths and a love of challenge!

 We strongly believe that good mental maths skills are the basis for developing confident mathematicians.
 These are key facts that the children have learnt and over learnt and keep coming back to so that they know them off by heart and they can be recalled without needing to think about them; for example, times tables, number bonds, doubles and halves.